 Unlike Patreon, Ghost keeps it simple by only allowing for the option of a monthly recurring fee.
 Its platform is also open-source, so you can customize it (if you have the technical know-how).

-The best alternative to Substack is more than a newsletter
+8. Mighty Networks: The best alternative to Substack

 While all of the options listed above are doing interesting things, and certainly more than what you get on Substack, they aren’t the best option.
 In fact, our first point of advice is to think bigger than newsletters, and content creation in general.

 Creating a community around your brand is the key to unlocking new growth for your business.
 And that means the best choice is an online community platform.
 What we’ve created at Mighty Networks is what you need to bring your business to new heights.

 We launched back in 2017 and our platform has quickly come to define how a creator or entrepreneur can build a community and a thriving digital business.